alexxfra/quizGame/README.md

 # quizGame
+### Build instruction
+1. Clone repo into directory of your choosing.
+(All files will be contained in a directory called quizGame)
+2. Run g++ *cpp to compile the source code.
+(You can specify name of the executable using the -o argument)
+3. Run ./execname (filename)

+Filename is an optional parameter that loads questions from a file at start.

 ### Intro
 quizGame is a simple quiz simulator coded in C++.
 The User is asked a question and he must provide the correct answer.
 Beside playing the game the user can choose one of the options in the menu to do different things.